Dakota Fanning

 Hannah Dakota Fanning (born February 23, 1994) is an American actress.
-Fanning is known for her roles in blockbuster films and independent features, both as a child actor and as an adult.
-Her accolades include nominations for a Primetime Emmy Award, a Golden Globe Award, and two Screen Actors Guild Awards.
+Fanning is known for her roles in blockbuster films and independent features, both as a child actress and as an adult.
+Her accolades include nominations for four Emmy Awards, a Golden Globe Award, and two Screen Actors Guild Awards.

-Fanning received recognition at the age of seven for starring in the drama film I Am Sam (2001), being nominated for the SAG Award for Outstanding Performance by a Female Actor in a Supporting Role and becoming the youngest nominee in SAG history.
-She then starred in the miniseries Taken (2002), and in the films Uptown Girls (2003), Man on Fire (2004), War of the Worlds (2005), Charlotte's Web (2006) and The Secret Life of Bees (2008).
-She transitioned to mature roles with The Twilight Saga (2009–2012) and the independent films The Runaways (2010) and a co-starring role in Night Moves (2013).
+Fanning received recognition at the age of seven for starring in the drama film I Am Sam (2001), being nominated for the Screen Actors Guild Award.
+(Note: She became the youngest nominee in SAG history.)
+She cemented her stardom in the films Uptown Girls (2003), Man on Fire (2004), War of the Worlds (2005), Charlotte's Web (2006) and The Secret Life of Bees (2008), and transitioned to mature roles with The Twilight Saga (2009–2012), the indie dramas films The Runaways (2010), and Night Moves (2013).
+Fanning also acted in Ocean's 8 (2018), Once Upon a Time in Hollywood (2019), and The Equalizer 3 (2023), and The Watchers (2024).

-Fanning has appeared in films such as Ocean's 8 (2018), Once Upon a Time in Hollywood (2019), and The Equalizer 3 (2023).
-Since 2018, she has starred in television series The Alienist (2018), The First Lady (2022) and The Perfect Couple (2024).
-She has also had a starring role in The Watchers (2024) and received renewed critical recognition for the miniseries Ripley in the same year, earning nominations for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie nomination.
+Since 2018, she has held starring roles in the television series The Alienist (2018), The First Lady (2022), and The Perfect Couple (2024).
+She received Primetime Emmy Award and Golden Globe nominations for her portrayals as an American expatriate in the Netflix thriller miniseries Ripley (2025) and more of the former for playing a concerned mother in the Peacock mystery miniseries All Her Fault (2025).

-Early life
+Early life and education

-Hannah Dakota Fanning was born on February 23, 1994, in Conyers, Georgia.
+Hannah Dakota Fanning was born on February 23, 1994, in Conyers, Georgia, a suburb of Atlanta.
 She attended a Montessori School in Covington.
 Her mother, Heather Joy (née Arrington), played tennis professionally and her father, Steven J. Fanning, played minor league baseball and later worked as an electronics salesman in Los Angeles.
 Her maternal grandfather was former American football player Rick Arrington, and her aunt is former ESPN reporter Jill Arrington.
 Her ancestors include William Farrar.
-Dakota is the elder sister of actress Elle Fanning; both of them use their middle names as their given names due to family tradition.
-They grew up as Southern Baptists.
+Her paternal grandmother was a German immigrant.
+She has a sister, Elle, who is four years her junior.
+Per family tradition, both go by their middle names rather than their first names.

+The family moved to Los Angeles in 2000 to support Fanning's acting career.
+In June 2011, Fanning graduated from Campbell Hall School in Studio City, California, where she participated on the varsity spirit cheerleading squad and was twice voted homecoming queen.
+From 2011 to 2014, she attended the Gallatin School of Individualized Study at New York University majoring in women's studies, with a focus on the portrayal of women in film and culture.